tariqahmed1912/internship-kloudle/docs/production_setup.md

 ```

 To test if the containers are running, run a `docker ps`.
 You should see two containers running; dvna-app and dvna-mysql.
 You can stop running containers by using `docker stop <container-name-or-id>`.

+For deploying DVNA using Jenkins pipeline, the application will first be run in a docker container in the Jenkins VM.
+Static and dynamic analysis will be done and only then, will the application be deployed in the production server.

 <b>**Note:**</b>

 1. You can start the containers again using `docker start <container-name-or-id>`.
 When starting, however, you will have to start `dvna-mysql` container first because `dvna-app` is dependant on it.